 How can we think about biopharma annual planning differently?
-The analogy I will draw on is fitness trackers and apps.
+The analogy we will draw on is fitness trackers and apps.
 Built for mindfulness and exercise, these tools create a habit for daily (weekly, monthly, etc.) self-challenges.

 Interestingly, when it comes to biopharma annual planning or drug commercialization, that’s essentially what many people do.
 They check out during the summer, and when the vacations are over and the kids are back in school, it’s a mad scramble to plan, execute, and use what remains of this year’s budget in Q4.
 Meanwhile, finance is already knocking on the door asking about next year’s plans.

-From my perspective, this harried approach is both unnecessarily stressful and a missed opportunity.
+This harried approach is both unnecessarily stressful and a missed opportunity.
 The summer and early fall offer a time to put plans in place, tap available resources (those summer interns are eager to jump in), and work with available tools.

 A Steady, Consistent Approach Works Best for Biopharma Annual Planning